 In case you have forgotten, a decision was made to reduce the total CPF contribution rates for elderly workers between age 50 up to 55 during 2005 and 2006 to help make it easier for our elderly workers to get a job.
-The employment rates of these elderly workers in this age group was significantly lower than those of the younger ones and seniority-based wages discouraged employers from hiring them.
+The employment rates of these elderly workers in this age group were significantly lower than those of the younger ones and seniority-based wages discouraged employers from hiring them.

 But times have changed, employers have since moved towards a performance-based wage system, we have a re-employment legislation in place and employers who hire workers aged above 50 also receive the Special Employment Credit from the Government.
-We have also witness the resident employment rate of our older workers rose by about 10 percentage points over the last decade.
+We have also witnessed the resident employment rate of our older workers rose by about 10 percentage points over the last decade.

-Thankfully, the call for increase in employer’s CPF contribution got answered in Budget 2014.
+Thankfully, the call for an increase in employer’s CPF contribution got answered in Budget 2014.
 Central Provident Fund (CPF) Medisave employer contribution rate was raised by 1 percentage point for all workers from January 2015.
-CPF contribution rates for workers aged 50 to 55 was raised by 1.5 percentage points where 1 percentage point comes from the employer and 0.5 percentage points from the employee.
+CPF contribution rates for workers aged 50 to 55 was raised by 1.5 percentage points were 1 percentage point comes from the employer and 0.5 percentage points from the employee.
 Employer contribution rate for those aged 55 to 65 will also increase by 0.5 percentage points.

-With Singaporeans getting married and starting families later, the increase in Medisave contribution will come in handy for their aging parents and provide for an additional shelter during rainy days.
+With Singaporeans getting married and starting families later, the increase in Medisave contribution will come in handy for their ageing parents and provide for an additional shelter during rainy days.
 In view of longer life expectancies, older workers will also enjoy more savings for their retirement and be more independent with taking care of their medical fees.